lavakyan/ase-bimetall/README.md

 # ase-bimetall

 ## Description
 The collection of my scripts for Atomic Simulation Environment (ASE).
+These ASE libraries are freely available at official site https://wiki.fysik.dtu.dk/ase/.
 Mostly concerned bimetallic nanoparticles.

 ## Files

-*analyzecn.py -- procedure-driven calculation of coordination numbers and similar quantities. *Should be replaced by object oriented version in future.*
+* analyzecn.py -- procedure-driven calculation of coordination numbers and similar quantities. *Should be replaced by object oriented version in future.*

-*coreshell.py -- procedures to build atomic clusters with particular architecture
+* coreshell.py -- procedures to build atomic clusters with particular architecture

-*mc_search.py -- Monte-Carlo search of structures with predicted coordination numbers.
+* mc_search.py -- Monte-Carlo search of structures with predicted coordination numbers.
 Based on code from ASAP project (https://wiki.fysik.dtu.dk/asap/Monte%20Carlo%20simulations)

-*qsar.py -- class for calculation of coordination numbers and similar quantities
+* qsar.py -- class for calculation of coordination numbers and similar quantities

 ## Examples